dcunited001/te-xel-io/app/posts/2015-02-21-workplace-bullying-part-one.md

 > You should do what you love and love what you do.

-After recently reading an Io9 article about [handling Passive Aggressive behavior](http://io9.com/the-secrets-to-handling-passive-aggressive-people-1681127156), I realized my definition of what I call **Paggro** behavior was extremely limited.
-I basically considered passive aggressive behavior something like **vaguebooking**, where you post a vague status online, which everyone can see, but is clearly targeted towards one person.
+After recently reading an Io9 article about [handling Passive Aggressive behavior](http://io9.com/the-secrets-to-handling-passive-aggressive-people-1681127156), I realized my definition of **Paggro** behavior was extremely limited.
+I basically condidered paggro to cover **vaguebooking**, where you post a vague status online, which everyone can see, but is clearly targeted towards one person.
 Or maybe not, who knows?

 In terms of the negative & toxic behavior that passive aggressive behavior encompasses, vaguebooking isn't really that bad.
-I mean, yes, it's immature and an ineffective ploy for attention.
+Yes, it's immature and an ineffective ploy for attention.
 But in terms of the manipulation possible with passive aggressive behavior, * **vaguebooking** doesn't even break the surface*.
 Like who cares?
 Ultimately, vaguebooking makes you look dumb.

 ### Every Trick in **the Book**

 Yup, there really is **A BOOK**.
 And here it is.  **With great power comes great responsibility.**  Some people use this book as a kind of bible.  *$#@! those people*.
-Here's a blog with a [nice preview of the lovely teachings](http://48laws-of-power.blogspot.com/) this book entails.  **You're going to want to buy this book and study it.**  I'm not kidding.
-I don't horse around like'at.
+Here's a blog with a [nice preview of the lovely teachings](http://48laws-of-power.blogspot.com/) this book entails.  **You're going to want to buy this book and study it.**

 ## 48 Laws of Power